 Welcome

 The RWB Arts Festival is a competitive arts festival for both children and adults that takes place annually.
-The Festival covers music, speech, drama, musical theatre and dance.
+The Festival covers music, speech, drama, musical theatre, classical guitar, and dance.
 We are affiliated to the British and International Federation of Festivals (BIFF) which is the umbrella body for performing arts festivals throughout the UK and beyond.

 Dance